napari/docs/docs/developers/contributing/documentation/index.md

 (contributing-docs)=
 # Contributing Documentation

-This guide will teach you how to submit your contributions to napari's documentation.
+This guide will teach you how to contribute to napari's documentation.

-In general, contributing requires:
+To begin contributing, you will need:

 - Some familiarity with [`git`](https://git-scm.com).
 - A [GitHub](https://github.com) account.

-There are two ways you can approach your contribution:
+Choose an approach to contributing:

 1. [**Contributing without a local setup**](#contributing-to-the-napari-documentation-without-a-local-setup): This is a simpler approach that allows you to make small changes to the documentation without needing to set up a local